dwyl/start-here/README.md

 ### Setup (_for Coders_)

-If you want to start writing `code` _now_ and don't already have your machine set up, see: https://github.com/dwyl/setup
+If you want to start writing `code` _now_ and don't already have your machine set up, see: https://github.com/dwyl/dev-setup

-We also have a **new developer checklist** which  we _encourage_ you to review:
+We also have a **new developer checklist** which  we _encourage_ you to review on the various online services you should know about and set yourself up on:
 https://github.com/dwyl/start-here/blob/master/new-developer-checklist.md